firebitsbr/fraud-detection-neuromorphic/docs/CRITICAL_ANALYSIS.md

-# Análiif Crítica of the Project - O that Can Dar Certo and Errado
+# Analysis Critical of the Project - What Can Go Right and Wrong

-**Description:** Análiif crítica from the projeto.
+**Description:** Analysis critical from the project.

-**Author:** Mauro Risonho de Paula Assumpção **Creation Date:** 5 of Dezembro of 2025
+**Author:** Mauro Risonho de Paula Assumpção **Creation Date:** December 5, 2025
 **Version:** 1.0
 **License:** MIT